atifaziznxb/Asp.Net-MVC-StartupKit-DependencyInjection-RepositoryPattern/README.md

-# Asp.Net MVC C#,  Start Up Project
+# C# Asp.Net MVC,  Start Up Project

 This project is startup poject for Asp.net MVC includes best practices as for as Architecture is concerned.
 This includes following main things: